paulmillr/noble-ed25519/README.md

 }
 // Curve params
 ed25519.CURVE.P // 2 ** 255 - 19
-ed25519.CURVE.l // 2 ** 252 + 27742317777372353535851937790883648493
+ed25519.CURVE.n // 2 ** 252 + 27742317777372353535851937790883648493
-ed25519.Point.BASE // new ed25519.Point(Gx, Gy) where
+ed25519.ExtendedPoint.BASE // new ed25519.Point(Gx, Gy) where
-// Gx = 15112221349535400772501151409588531511454012693041857206046113283949847762202n
+// Gx=15112221349535400772501151409588531511454012693041857206046113283949847762202n
-// Gy = 46316835694926478169428394003475163141307993866256225615783033603165251855960n;
+// Gy=46316835694926478169428394003475163141307993866256225615783033603165251855960n;

-ed25519.utils.TORSION_SUBGROUP; // The 8-torsion subgroup ℰ8.
 ```

 ## Security

-Noble is production-ready.
+The module is production-ready.
+Use [noble-curves](https://github.com/paulmillr/noble-curves) if you need advanced security.

-1. Version 1 of the library has been audited by an independent security firm cure53: [PDF](https://cure53.de/pentest-report_ed25519.pdf).
-No vulnerabilities have been found.
-The current version is a full rewrite of v1, use at your own risk.
+1. The current version is rewrite of v1, which has been audited by cure53: [PDF](https://cure53.de/pentest-report_ed25519.pdf).
-2. The library has also been fuzzed by [Guido Vranken's cryptofuzz](https://github.com/guidovranken/cryptofuzz).
-You can run the fuzzer by yourself to check it.
+2. It's being fuzzed by [Guido Vranken's cryptofuzz](https://github.com/guidovranken/cryptofuzz): run the fuzzer by yourself to check.

+Our EC multiplication is hardened to be algorithmically constant time.
 We're using built-in JS `BigInt`, which is potentially vulnerable to [timing attacks](https://en.wikipedia.org/wiki/Timing_attack) as [per official spec](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt#cryptography).
 But, _JIT-compiler_ and _Garbage Collector_ make "constant time" extremely hard to achieve in a scripting language.
 Which means _any other JS library doesn't use constant-time bigints_.
 Including bn.js or anything else.
 Even statically typed Rust, a language without GC, [makes it harder to achieve constant-time](https://www.chosenplaintext.ca/open-source/rust-timing-shield/security) for some cases.
 If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.
-Nonetheless we've hardened implementation of ec curve multiplication to be algorithmically constant time.

-We however consider infrastructure attacks like rogue NPM modules very important; that's why it's crucial to minimize the amount of 3rd-party dependencies & native bindings.
+We consider infrastructure attacks like rogue NPM modules very important; that's why it's crucial to minimize the amount of 3rd-party dependencies & native bindings.
 If your app uses 500 dependencies, any dep could get hacked and you'll be downloading malware with every `npm install`.
 Our goal is to minimize this attack vector.

 ## Speed